QuantEcon/lecture-source-py/source/rst/irfs_in_hall_model.rst

 that is much smoother than consumption.

-This illustrates how making consumption goods durable tends to undo the strong consumption smoothing result that Hall obtained
+This illustrates how making consumption goods durable tends to undo the strong consumption smoothing result that Hall obtained.

 .. code-block:: python3